Triple Higgs Production at Muon Colliders in the Higgs Triplet Model: The Higgs Triplet Model

 Probing quartic and trilinear scalar couplings in the HTM provides an opportunity to examine the shape of the Higgs potential by reparameterizing $\mu_{\Delta}$ and $\mu_{\Phi}$ in terms of $\lambda$, $\lambda_{i}$ (where $i \in {1,2,3,4}$), and $\mu$.
 To establish a parameter space for collider simulations, we propose the following input set, noting that $v = \sqrt{v_{\Phi}^2 + 2v_{\Delta}^2} = 246 ~\mathrm{GeV}$:

 To establish a well-reasoned selection of parameters within the framework of the HTM, one must consider the $\rho$-parameter, the mass splitting between charged Higgs bosons, perturbativity, and vacuum stability.
-The $\rho$-parameter, given by
+The $\rho$-parameter, which deviates from unity at tree level, is given by

-places an upper limit on $v_{\Delta}$ of approximately 8 GeV to ensure that the experimental value of the $\rho$-parameter remains close to unity~\cite{Aoki:2012yt}.
+This establishes an upper limit on $v_{\Delta}$ of approximately 8 GeV to maintain that the experimental value of the $\rho$-parameter remains close to unity~\cite{Aoki:2012yt}.

-The mass splitting between $ H^{\pm}$ and $H^{\pm\pm}$, constrained by electroweak precision data, implies that $|\Delta M| < 50$~\cite{Das:2016bir}.
+The mass splitting between $ H^{\pm}$ and $H^{\pm\pm}$, constrained by electroweak precision data, implies that $|\Delta M| < 50$ GeV ~\cite{Das:2016bir}.
 The mass hierarchy of the charged Higgs bosons depends on the sign of $\Delta M$.

-To guarantee vacuum stability, ensuring that the scalar potential $V(\Phi, \Delta)$ remains bounded from below and does not enter an instability regime, the parameters in the scalar potential must satisfy the following conditions:
+To guarantee vacuum stability, ensuring that the scalar potential $V(\Phi, \Delta)$ remains bounded from below and does not enter an instability regime, the parameters in the scalar potential must satisfy the following conditions, which are valid only at leading order (LO) \cite{ Arhrib:2011uy, Babu:2016gpg}:

 and,